7Swaize/go2-control/docs/public/install/dependencies/iceoryx2.md

 ## Clone Repository

 We will be using Iceoryx2 version 0.8.1.
+We will be working detached from the live repository.

 ```bash
 cd ~/go2-workspace